nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_HOC.md

 # Higher Order Components

-A higher order component is when you write a component that wraps another component to add additional functionality to it.
-It augments an additional component without needing to modify the code of the original component.
+A higher order component is when you write a component whose job is to augment a different component and then return that augmented component for your use.
+We do this in order to add different properties or behaviors to a component without needing to modify the source component itself.

 Look in your **`ApplicationViews`** component and you will see several instances of the following route configuration that ensures that your customers are logged in before the component will be rendered.